Meet Our Faculty

 A former Mingo Valley Christian student himself, Mr. Madden now serves as secondary Bible teacher and high school theatre director.
 His Bible courses include Life of Christ, Worldviews (two years), Acts and the Pauline Epistles, and Systematic Theology.
 He has a B.A. in Biblical Studies with an emphasis in Christian Education from The Master’s College.

-Mrs. Mayberry has been a teacher for 11 years, five of which have been at Mingo Valley Christian.
+Mrs. Mayberry has been a teacher for 12 years, six of which have been at Mingo Valley Christian.
 She has a B.S. in Math Education from Northeastern State University.

 “It is truly a blessing when a student shares with me that they understand a concept with which they have previously struggled.
 Teachers throughout their academic career have created strong foundations, but I am the teacher that gets to see that moment when all of that learning comes together.
 That experience parallels our sharing of the gospel with others and is one of the reasons that I love teaching!”

-For nine years, Mrs. Pewthers has taught 7th, 8th, and 9th grade English at Mingo Valley Christian.
+For ten years, Mrs. Pewthers has taught 7th, 8th, and 9th grade English at Mingo Valley Christian.
 She has a B.A. in English from Oklahoma State University.

 “To be an effective teacher, I myself must be a lifelong learner.
 In this career God has stretched and grown me through my interaction with the students and sometimes I feel I have learned as much from them as they learn from me!
 I absolutely see my work in Christian education as a ministry.
 Each day I pray that God will help me to appreciate the unique gifting He has given each of my students and that He will give me the wisdom to challenge them to do their best to help them become all that He created them to be.”